 If you want to switch rows and columns in Excel, you can do this manually or automatically in multiple ways depending on your purpose.
 In the following article, we would discuss 5 methods of switching rows and columns in Excel.
 Go along with the article and find your best method.

-5 Methods to Switch Rows and Columns in Excel
+How to Switch Rows and Columns in Excel: 5 Methods

 Let’s say you have the following dataset of the Market share of the smartphone companies.
 We will use this dataset to demonstrate how to switch rows and columns in Excel.

 Read the following article in detail and choose the best solution that matches your intent.